Let There Be Light

 Before glass architecture could come into its own, the glass needed to be bigger and stronger.

-The English had worked out how to create thicker glass; with the addition of led oxide, and the French had created a secret recipe of their own that enabled the production of solid panes of glass up to 6ft in diameter.
+The English had worked out how to create thicker glass; with the addition of lead oxide, and the French had created a secret recipe of their own that enabled the production of solid panes of glass up to 6 feet in diameter.

 By the 19th Century, large panes of very good quality plate glass were made viable with the help of steam engines.
 Soon, every storefront and office window was sporting huge glass panes and the centre of glassmaking moved across the pond to America.